-Many of our offerings offer continuing education (CEs) for psychologists, licensed mental health counselors, and social workers.
+Many of our offerings offer continuing education (CE's) for psychologists (APA), licensed mental health counselors (LMHC), and licensed independent/clinical social workers (LI/LCSW).
 Please see below for more details related to specific offerings.
 Past offerings can be found at the bottom of the page.

 Our hope is to foster new and emergent ways of speaking to human identity, suffering, and potential -- not for knowledge’s sake alone, but in order to better serve the call of the suffering Other.
 Academics, clinicians, and students seeking dialogue are welcome to call this space home.